The origin of the KINEGRAM technology: fully metallized diffractive security foils.

 - acknowledged by banknote security experts as extremely difficult to counterfeit

 High Definition (partial) Metallization technology, an innovative solution for partially metallized foils.
-The HDM technology opens up new possibilities for KINEGRAM® features as, for the first time ever, metallic designs and patterns with an extremely high line resolution can be created.
+The HDM technology opens up new possibilities for KINEGRAM® features as, for the first time ever, metallic designs and patterns with an extremely high line resolution of below 10 microns can be created.

 This novelty in the security foil industry enables the creation of exceedingly precise metallic shapes and images.
 HDM is especially suitable for projects requiring great freedom for banknote designers.